Lypsilonx/Game-of-Intrigue/data.typ

 #let descriptions = (
-  "Token": "Represents you as the [C] player.", "Standing": "If you loose all of these cards, you are eliminated.", "Pact": "Symbolizes a pact between you and the [C] player.", "Asset": "Worth [X] (Value)",
+  "Token": "Represents you as the [C] player.", "Standing": "If you loose all of these cards, you are eliminated.", "Pact": "Symbolizes a pact with the [C] player.
+Removed from the game when discarded.", "Asset": "Worth [X] (Value)",
   "Influence": "Trade openly.\nCannot be declined.", "Favour": "Announce to force the [C] player to trade with you.",